Bay Area Rapid Transit expansion: Funding and electoral history (2000–2008)

 Because Santa Clara County is not among the member counties of the BART District (having opted out at the district's inception, like neighboring San Mateo County), VTA is responsible for building the extension within Santa Clara County.
 VTA allocated initial funds for constructing BART using the proceeds from a sales tax referendum which was passed by Santa Clara County voters in 2000.
 In December 2002, VTA purchased a freight railroad corridor from Union Pacific Railroad which will serve as much of the necessary right-of-way for both the Warm Springs and San Jose extensions for $80 million.

 In 2004, the Federal Transit Administration decided to wait to fund the project, citing worries that BART did not have enough money to operate the extension.
 In addition, the San Jose extension project received a "not recommended" rating from the Federal Transit Administration, placing the federal portion of the funding in jeopardy because of concerns about operation and maintenance funding.

 Santa Clara County voters passed Measure B in 2008, a 1/8-cent sales tax raise.
 Projections by an independent consultant recommended by the Federal Transit Administration predicted that the 1/8-cent sales tax would more than cover operation and maintenance of the proposed extension.

 San Jose voters passed Measure B in 2016, which allowed for final funding of the subway.

-Livermore extension: I-580/Tri-Valley Corridor
+Livermore extension: Tri-Valley Corridor (I-580 & I-680)

+Service in the Tri-Valley area had previously been considered with diesel multiple service originating at Walnut Creek and running as far east as Tracy.
 A proposed extension will further service from Dublin/Pleasanton station east to Livermore, either via traditional BART infrastructure, diesel multiple unit technology similar to eBART, or enhanced bus service.
-It could possibly continue over the Altamont Pass into Tracy and the Central Valley along I-580 and/or go north through Dublin, San Ramon, Danville, and Alamo to the existing Walnut Creek station via the I-680 corridor.
+It could possibly continue over the Altamont Pass into Tracy and the Central Valley along I-580 and I-205.

+As part of BART's 50th anniversary and envisioning another fifty years of service, planners foresaw a new East Bay alignment originating at Warm Springs station and running via Interstate 680 to the Martinez Amtrak station.
+It would connect to the existing stations at Dublin / Pleasanton and go north through Dublin, San Ramon, Danville, and Alamo to the existing Walnut Creek station via the I-680 corridor.

 An existing diesel commuter rail line, the Altamont Corridor Express (ACE), currently operates through Livermore.
 The two systems are linked, though not directly, by a free shuttle bus which transfers passengers between the ACE Pleasanton station and the BART Dublin/Pleasanton station.